F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 Iterates over columns

 ## Iteration with modification
-When doing some modifications, we need to copy the dataframe and do the modifications on the copy.
+For modification, the best strategy is to:
+1. select what we want to modify (see [selection](#selection))
+1. modify the selection with the assignment operator.
+The right side of the assignment operator can be the result of an iteration.